QuXiangjie/MLOps-e2e-Project-Flask-Docker-Jenkins-CI-CD-Pipeline-AWS-ECS-Step-by-Step-Demo/README.md

 #### **Secrets Manager**
 - Securely stores sensitive information like database credentials.
-- Ensures credentials are not hardcoded in the application.

 #### **IAM (Identity and Access Management)**
 - Manages permissions for AWS resources.